mngr777/UlamMembrane/README.md

 # Physics

 Atoms can attract and repulse each other, also the bonds don't like to be stretched to full length (see [ForceUtils.ulam](https://github.com/mngr777/UlamMembrane1/blob/master/ForceUtils.ulam)).
 When a new site is selected for a diffusable atom, first all the forces acting on the atom are summed up and possible sites are weighed by how similar their positions are to the resulting vector (see [QDiffusableT.ulam:45](https://github.com/mngr777/UlamMembrane1/blob/master/QDiffusableT.ulam#L45)).
+Exact values and calculations are not very important, just seem to be good enough for the demo.

 `Membrane` atoms repulse other `Membrane` atoms and `Package`s.
 This allows the membrane to keep the contents inside and prevents it from collapsing.